 The air quality monitoring system also has 6 high volume air samplers that monitor concentrations of smaller dust particles which are airborne (suspended particles) for a period of 24 hours on every 6th day.

-Results from the dust monitoring are reported quarterly on the website in the Environmental Monitoring Report and also reported in the Annual Review.
+Results from the dust monitoring are reported quarterly on the website here and also reported in the Annual Review.

 Hunter Valley Air Quality Monitoring Network